uviclibraries/genai-notebooklm/index.md

 - **Produce audio and video overviews** that turn long documents into podcast-style discussions or short explainers.

 The goal is to reduce the time you spend skimming, copying, and re-formatting information so you can focus on understanding, analysis, and creation.

----

-## Responsible and critical use

-Throughout the workshop, we will emphasize:

-- **Verification** – always checking AI-generated text, slides, and summaries against the original sources.
-- **Citation and academic integrity** – using NotebookLM as a reading and thinking partner, not as a ghost-writer.
-- **Privacy and data handling** – what kinds of documents are appropriate to upload, and when not to use cloud tools.
-- **Bias awareness** – understanding that outputs reflect both your uploaded sources and the underlying model’s limitations.

----

 ## Learning objectives